 As a United States Department of Agriculture (USDA) eligible Exporter to participate in the Commodity Credit Corporation (CCC) General Sales Manager (GSM) 102 programs, Ralinkcorp is committed to assisting needed importers take advantage of these programs.

 The programs are designed to provide financing guaranteed to facilitate US exports to countries where credit guarantee is necessary to maintain or increase US sales.
 The programs encourage exports to buyers in countries where credit is necessary to maintain or increase US sales, but where financing may not be available without CCC guarantees.
 Depending upon the buyer's financing and budget plan, the GSM 102 facilitates deferred payment for one to three years.
+Some of the products that we export under USDA programs include, but not limited to: rice, wheat, sugar, flour, poultry, beef products, etc.

 If anyone is interested in participating in the United States Department of Agriculture (USDA) Commodity Credit Corporation( CCC) GSM-102 programs, please follow the procedures below.
 We advise that you obtain a preliminary commitment from your bank( if it is a USDA approved bank) or any USDA approved bank to handle the planned transaction .